 (Map reproduced by authority of the travel website www.allaboutfrance.com)

-RESUME OF THE FRENCH BEER CULINARY TRADITION
+THE FRENCH BEER COOKERY TRADITION

 The Ardennes is a forested, largely rural area, a hunting territory famous for game, hams, and pâtés but also beer and breweries.
-Indeed Champagne-Ardenne as a whole had more breweries than Lorraine in the heyday of brewing in these areas towards the end of the 1800s, over 300.
-It is no surprise therefore to find a Soupe à la Bière de Mézières in Recueil de la Gastronomie Champenoise et Ardennaise by Annick and Patrick Demouy (Editions S.A.E.P., 1983).
+Champagne-Ardenne as a whole had more breweries than Lorraine in the heyday of brewing in these regions (latter 1800s), over 300.
+It is no surprise therefore to find a Soupe à la Bière de Mézières in the Recueil de la Gastronomie Champenoise et Ardennaise by Annick and Patrick Demouy (Editions S.A.E.P., 1983).

 [Attribution: By MOSSOT (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons]

-The region in general is a vegetable larder, and one recipe blends beer, white wine and the local gin with celery root, cauliflower, onion, shallot and tomato.
-It is served lukewarm (tiède), and is a rare kind of northern ratatouille.
+The region in general is a vegetable larder.
+One recipe blends beer, white wine and the local gin with celery root, cauliflower, onion, shallot and tomato.
+This is served lukewarm (tiède) and is a kind of northern ratatouille.
 Boozy, too, but the northerners like it that way.
-Try their spiked coffee or bistouille which can include rum, brandy, genever gin or all three!
+Try their spiked coffee, or bistouille, which can include rum, brandy, or genever gin – or all three!

-A glance at the rating site, Beer Advocate, shows that numerous beer bars, and brewpubs, in Paris have joined the older school of Belgian, German and English-influenced bar-restaurants and represent more contemporary craft brewing trends.
-This has been stimulated both by international brewing developments and the implantation of small breweries all over France selling IPA and other styles familiar to craft beer fans anywhere.
-This report gives an excellent update of the progress beer and its culture has made in Paris.
+A glance at the rating site Beer Advocate shows that new generation of beer bars and brewpubs in Paris has joined the older school of Belgian-, German-, and English-style bars to represent contemporary brewing trends.
+This has been stimulated by international craft brewing developments and the implantation of small breweries all over France.
+They sell I.P.A., wheat beers, saisons, and other styles familiar to craft beer fans everywhere.
+There are literally thousands of breweries in France now.
+In the early 1990s, perhaps there were 30.